Bamberger RS-1m No. 570, later Union Pacific No. 1270

 Because of the heavy usage that the RS-1 saw during the war, the locomotive needed rebuilding and the road did the work itself in its shops in North Salt Lake.
 After the war the RS-1 was assigned to road freight service between Salt Lake and Ogden and after about four years the unit needed rebuilding again.

 The previous rebuild job on the RS-1 had been difficult for the little road to do itself, so Bamberger approached GM about converting the locomotive to an Electro-Motive product.
 EMD agreed to do the conversion, as its third repowering job.
-EMD had just recently completed the same type of work just five months before on an NC&StL VO-1000.
-The first repowering job that EMD had completed was on a CGW Westinghouse centercab switcher, ten years before in December 1941.
+The first repowering job that EMD had completed was ten years before, in December 1941, on a Westinghouse centercab switcher for Chicago Great Western.
 The repowering of the Bamberger's RS-1 continued a trend for EMD that would last into the early 1960s.

 While the 570 was at EMD being rebuilt, the Bamberger Railroad operated two of their electric locomotives, the 525 and 526, normally the Ogden switchers, in multiple unit for a combination of 900 horsepower.
 At times Bamberger's 550 was also used, depending on the number of cars to be moved.